KyleEdwardDonaldson/Lighthouse/docs/universe/life-on-the-planets.md

 - Communities bond through mutual struggle
 - Love blooms even in artificial air

-The planets of the Tempest Rift are not just dying worlds - they're worlds transforming, adapting, evolving.
+The planets of the Rift are not just dying worlds - they're worlds transforming, adapting, evolving.
 Their inhabitants aren't victims but pioneers of a new kind of existence, proving that humanity's greatest resource isn't atmosphere, but adaptability.

 > "We measure wealth in breaths now.
 We count sunsets like coins.
 We treasure memories of wind.
 But we're still here, still human, still hoping.
 The sky may be leaving, but we're not giving up."
 > — President Maria Lastbreath, Final State of the World Address, Dying World Taron-5

-In the Tempest Rift, every breath is borrowed, every day is defiance, and every child born is an act of faith that somehow, somewhere, the air will continue to flow.
+In the Rift, every breath is borrowed, every day is defiance, and every child born is an act of faith that somehow, somewhere, the air will continue to flow.